treeverse/lakeFS/docs/integrations/airflow.md

 ---

 # Using lakeFS with Airflow
-[Apache Airflow](https://airflow.apache.org/) is a platform to programmatically author, schedule and monitor workflows.
+[Apache Airflow](https://airflow.apache.org/){: .button-clickable} is a platform to programmatically author, schedule and monitor workflows.

 There are some aspects we will need to handle in order to run Airflow with lakeFS:

 ## Creating the lakeFS connection
-For authenticating to the lakeFS server, you need to create a new [Airflow Connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) of type HTTP and pass it to your DAG.
+For authenticating to the lakeFS server, you need to create a new [Airflow Connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html){: .button-clickable}
+of type HTTP and pass it to your DAG.
 You can do that using the Airflow UI or the cli.
 Here’s an example Airflow command that does just that: